 - Any medications the patient is currently taking.

 - The patient’s medical history, including previous surgeries and results, previous reactions to anesthesia, etc.

 - Type of surgery scheduled, and estimated duration of surgery.

 - Any existing injuries, such as skin abrasions, pressure ulcers, infections, etc.

 Surgeries are intended to save people’s lives and improve their health, not injure or kill them.
 All healthcare professionals involved in pre-surgical, surgical, and post-surgical procedures and care have an obligation to ensure a patient’s safety.
 When any sort of negligence results in injury to a patient, the medical facility, doctors, surgeons, nurses, anesthesiologist, and any other member of the healthcare team can be held liable.
 But hospitals and medical professionals carry malpractice insurance policies, and insurance companies employ armies of lawyers to diminish claims against them.

 To get the compensation you and your family deserve, you need an experienced medical malpractice lawyer in Atlanta.
 We at Grant Law Office consider it our mission to fight for the rights of malpractice victims, and will take a personal interest in your case.
-Call today for a free consultation, at (866) 249-5513 or (404) 995-3955.
+Call today for a free consultation, at (404) 995-3955.

 Contact us today for a free and comprehensive case evaluation.

 We require no legal retainer or upfront fees,

 and you pay nothing unless we prevail.